Self-Supervised Classification Network: Ablation Study

-\textbf{Nearest neighbor queue length.} Table \ref{table:ablation_nn_q_len} reports the results for a range of nearest neighbor queue lengths (128K to 1M).
-We found that the model is somewhat robust to a queue length in the range of 128K - 512K, while increasing it further than 512K decreases performance.
+\textbf{Nearest neighbor queue length.} The model is somewhat robust to a queue length in the range of 128K - 512K (\cref{table:ablation_nn_q_len}), while increasing it further decreases performance.
 Most likely due to stale embeddings (as noted by \cite{Dwibedi_2021_ICCV} as well).